oracle-livelabs/em-omc/enterprise-manager/emcc/intro/intro-dblm-update-compliance.md

 - View the hierarchy of an existing Administrator Group
 - Review out-of-the-box incident rules shipped with Enterprise Manager

+#### 8. Deploy and Manage Oracle Databases with Ansible and Enterprise Manager
+- Install and configure Ansible to work with Oracle Enterprise Manager 13c
+- Review Oracle Enterprise Manager DBaaS setup for Pluggable Databases
+- Provision, resize, shutdown, start and delete a Pluggable Database using Ansible playbooks and EM's DBaaS capabilities

 ## Learn More
 Managing Your Hybrid Database Fleet [](youtube:TUaAweMX3S4)